Write a Blog >>

 ICFP Program

-Ningning Xie Microsoft Research, USA, Jonathan Immanuel Brachthäuser University of Tübingen, Germany, Daniel Hillerström The University of Edinburgh, Philipp Schuster University of Tübingen, Germany, Daan Leijen Microsoft Research, USA
+Ningning Xie University of Toronto, Jonathan Immanuel Brachthäuser University of Tübingen, Germany, Daniel Hillerström The University of Edinburgh, Philipp Schuster University of Tübingen, Germany, Daan Leijen Microsoft Research, USA

 DOI Media Attached